lukebakken/riak-quick-deps/README.md

 ## Installation

 ```
+mkdir -p $HOME/repos/riak-repos
-git clone https://github.com/lukebakken/riak-quick-deps.git $HOME/repos
+git clone https://github.com/lukebakken/riak-quick-deps.git $HOME/repos/riak-repos
 ```

-Replace `/home/lbakken/repos` in `$HOME/repos/git/config` with the value of `$HOME/repos`.
+Replace `/home/lbakken/repos/riak-repos` in `$HOME/repos/git/config` with the value of `$HOME/repos/riak-repos`.
 Change the other values in the file as well, unless you'd like me to get the credit / blame for your commits.

 Then, run:

 ```
-cd $HOME/repos
+cd $HOME/repos/riak-repos
 ./clone.sh
 ```